subsquid/docs/docs/substrate-indexing/supported-networks.md

 # Supported Substrate networks

-The table below lists the currently available public Substrate endpoints to be used with the [`setDataSource()`](/evm-indexing/configuration/initialization) `EvmBatchProcessor` configuration method.
+The table below lists the currently available public Substrate endpoints to be used with the [`setDataSource()`](../setup/general/#set-data-source) `SubstrateBatchProcessor` configuration method.

 | Network             | FireSquid lookup command                            | ArrowSquid lookup command                                                    |
 |:-------------------:|:---------------------------------------------------:|:----------------------------------------------------------------------------:|